beocaca/astrotribe/apps/admin/content/bp/operations-growth-extra.md

      agencies or investors for funding.
 Target startups, non-profits, and research projects, facilitating connections with organizations like IAU and private investors.

-5. **Integrate Chatbot for Companies - B Tier:**
+5. **Integrate Chatbot for Organizations - B Tier:**
-   - **Integration:** Allow companies to use our data for their website visitors to ask questions, providing answers based on our comprehensive data sets, including news, business documents, and more.
+   - **Integration:** Allow organizations to use our data for their website visitors to ask questions, providing answers based on our comprehensive data sets, including news, business documents, and more.